MichaelJCole/n-body-wasm-canvas/README.md

 `index.html` sets up the Canvas and UI, then runs main.js.
-`main.js` creates a nBodySystem(), passing it a nBodyVisCanvas() linked to the canvas in index.html `nBodySystem.js` creates a sim loop (game loop) and abstracts the computation implementation `nBodyForces.wasm` Wasm complilation of AssemblyScript nBodyForces.ts `nBodyForces.js` JavaScript compilation of nBodyForces.ts
+`main.js` creates a nBodySystem(), passing it a nBodyVisCanvas() linked to the canvas in index.html `nBodySystem.js` game loop and loads computation implementation (Wasm or Javascript) `nBodyForces.wasm` Wasm complilation of AssemblyScript nBodyForces.ts `nBodyForces.js` JavaScript compilation of nBodyForces.ts